-2. Our Ethos and Culture at Shobnall Primary & Nursery School never feel ashamed for making a report.
-Their views and wishes will inform any assessment and provision for them.
+2. Our Ethos and Culture at Shobnall Primary & Nursery School

 At Shobnall Primary & Nursery School, we are a child centred school and our children's welfare is of paramount importance to us.
 Our children are reassured that they have a voice, will be listened to and what they say will be taken seriously.
 They know that they will be supported and kept safe.
 They will never be given the impression that they are creating a problem by reporting abuse.